-The accompanying unaudited condensed combined financial statements of the Company (the "Interim Financial Statements") have been prepared on a stand-alone basis and are derived from the consolidated financial statements and accounting records of Ensign.
-The Interim Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and pursuant to the regulations of the U.S. Securities and Exchange Commission (the "SEC").
-Management believes that the Interim Financial Statements reflect all adjustments which are of a normal and recurring nature necessary to present fairly the Company's financial position and results of operations in all material respects.
-All intercompany transactions and balances between the various legal entities comprising the Company have been eliminated in the Interim Financial Statements.
-The condensed combined statements of income reflect income that is attributable to the Company and the noncontrolling interest.
+The accompanying combined financial statements of the Company (the "Combined Financial Statements") have been prepared on a stand-alone basis and are derived from the consolidated financial statements and accounting records of Ensign.
+The Combined Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and pursuant to the regulations of the U.S. Securities and Exchange Commission (the "SEC").
+All intercompany transactions and balances between the various legal entities comprising the Company have been eliminated in the Combined Financial Statements.
+The combined statements of income reflect income that is attributable to the Company and the noncontrolling interest.